abilandz/Advanced/regex.md

 acc
 ```

-From the above example, one can easily deduce the simple technique how to interpret this metacharacter in ERE in practice: since ```?``` matches zero or one occurrences, it is feasible to expand regex containing ```?``` into one or two literal strings it has to match.
+From the above examples, one can easily deduce the simple technique how to interpret this metacharacter in ERE in practice: since ```?``` matches zero or one occurrences, it is feasible to expand regex containing ```?``` into one or two literal strings it has to match.
 For instance, regex ```ab?c``` expands into two literal strings, namely "ac" or "abc", that this regex has to match.

-In BRE, the question mark ```?``` is not a metacharacter:
+In BRE, the question mark ```?``` is not a metacharacter, as the following example demonstrates:

 ```bash
 $ grep "ab?c" <<< "ac" # doesn't match, in BRE "?" is a literal character